 The updated CTBS 8th Edition, 2022, Chapter 14, now notes, "Residents of long-term care (LTC) homes are considered to be at the same risk for having latent TB infection as other populations in the community, and have the same risk of developing active TB as persons of the same age in the general population, with the exception of those belonging to identified at-risk groups...
 However, because of the concern for transmission of TB in LTC homes and the anticipated need for contact tracing should there be an exposure, many guidelines recommend screening newly admitted residents...
 Across the Canadian provinces and territories, practices around assessment of new admissions for TB vary.
 In some provinces/territories, pre-admission and admission screening for symptoms and/or risk of active TB are recommended or mandated.
-In many provinces, screening for latent TB infection is recommended with a TST and/or chest x-ray, but the criteria for testing vary from all new residents to those who are at increased risk for TB.
+In many provinces, screening for testing vary from all new residents to those who are at increased risk for TB.
 Some jurisdictions stipulate that the decision for screening should be based on a facility risk assessment and local epidemiology."
-2